Towing with an electric car, hybrid or plug-in hybrid - what's the capacity and can you tow a caravan?

 Electric models that can tow

 The Model 3 can tow up to 1,000kg, which is enough to tow a small trailer or caravan.
-Similarly, the Audi e-tron Q4, Volkswagen ID.4 and Skoda Enyaq iV, all of which share the same Volkswagen Group MEB EV platform, boast the same 1,000kg tow capacity.
-We expect the forthcoming SsangYong Korando e-Motion will boast a similar figure when it goes on sale in August.
+Similarly, the Audi Q4 e-tron, Volkswagen ID.4 and Skoda Enyaq iV, all of which share the same Volkswagen Group MEB EV platform, boast the same 1,000kg tow capacity.
+We expect the forthcoming SsangYong Korando e-Motion will boast a similar figure when it goes on sale, given SsangYong's popularity with caravanners.
 The Polestar 2, meanwhile, can manage 1,500kg.

-Both the Hyundai Ioniq 5 and Kia EV6 can manage 1,600kg but the Ionic 5 will need to be fitted with the larger 73kWh battery - all versions of the EV6 are fitted with a 77.4kWh battery as standard.
-Jaguar’s I-Pace can only manage 750kg in comparison.
+Both the Hyundai Ioniq 5 and Kia EV6 can manage 1,600kg but the Ioniq 5 will need to be fitted with the larger 73kWh battery - all versions of the EV6 are fitted with a 77.4kWh battery as standard.
+The Jaguar I-Pace can only manage 750kg in comparison.

 The Model X’s maximum towing limit is a substantial 2,270kg – easily high enough to haul a large caravan or trailer.
 Just be aware you’ll need to have passed your driving test before 1997 or have taken an extra car-and-trailer driving test if the combined weight of the car and trailer comes in at more than 3,500kg.